Hospitality Management (HOSP)

 HOSP 3400 Advanced Revenue Management (4 Credits)

 This course provides students with the advanced knowledge, skills, and abilities to make sound business decisions and implement revenue management strategies and solutions to influence consumer behavior and maximize revenue and profits for hotels.
 Students will acquire the analytical skills to apply revenue management concepts and methods in demand forecasting, pricing, and revenue optimization techniques in hotels.
+Prerequisites: HOSP 2402, ACTG 2300.

 HOSP 3402 Hospitality Asset Management (4 Credits)

 This course examines the fiduciary responsibilities associated with managing lodging operations to achieve ownership goals.
 The asset manager's role in building value is examined at both the portfolio and property levels.
 Guest speakers from the field provide insight into current lodging market and operational challenges.
-Prerequisites: HOSP 2402, senior standing, and enrolled in either the Revenue Management or Lodging Real Estate concentrations.
+Prerequisites: senior standing, and enrolled in either the Revenue Management or Lodging Real Estate concentrations.

 HOSP 3506 Special Event Management (4 Credits)

 This course addresses all that is involved in the sales and production of catered events, trade shows, and meetings, from the perspectives of planners, venue salespeople, and event managers.
 Students will learn how to market and sell a venue; produce and respond to requests for proposals; work directly with clients during the booking process and event execution; address risk management and contractual issues; and perform other event and meeting sales and planning functions.
+Prerequisite: HOSP 2506.

 HOSP 3600 Lodging Valuation Principles (4 Credits)

-HOSP 3601 Hotel Development/Feasibility (2 Credits)
+HOSP 3601 Hotel Development & Feasibility (2 Credits)

 This advanced capstone experiential learning course integrates lodging real estate financial analysis and valuation techniques to emphasize the fundamental concepts and techniques involved in the hotel development process and the various steps involved in performing a market feasibility study of a proposed hotel.
 Students will propose, establish and refine a concept from inception to completion, perform a market and site analysis, plan the development and construction, estimate the cost, and determine the financial viability of a full-service or limited-service hotel.
 Additional discussion topics include the regulatory process, financing, and risk management.
 Guest speakers, site visits, cases, text, practical examples and extensive use of spreadsheet software will provide students with specialized real-world knowledge and enhance their understanding of the complexities and challenges faced in lodging real estate development projects.
+Prerequisite: HOSP 3600.

 HOSP 3602 Facility Layout and Design (4 Credits)